realworldocaml/book/en/19-installing-ocaml.md

 * The OCaml compiler itself.
 * The OPAM source package manager, through which we'll install several extra libraries.
-* The `utop` interactive top-level, a modern interactive top-level with command history and tab completion.
+* The `utop` interactive toplevel, a modern interactive toplevel with command history and tab completion.

 Let's get started with how to install OCaml on various operating systems, and we'll get OPAM and `utop` running after that.